Bwogi/e-commerce-backend/README.md

  Internet retail, also known as e-commerce, is the largest sector of the electronics industry, having generated an estimated US$29 trillion in 2017 (Source: United Nations Conference on Trade and Development).
 E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
 Due to the prevalence of these platforms, developers should understand the fundamental architecture of e-commerce sites.
 Your challenge is to build the back end for an e-commerce site.
 You’ll take a working Express.js API and configure it to use Sequelize to interact with a MySQL database.

   ## Technologies
-  NodeJS a JavaScript runtime, MySQL2 and Sequelize packages to connect the Express.js API to the MySQL database, Dotenv package to help sstore sensitive environment variables.
+  NodeJS for the backend, MySQL2 and Sequelize packages to connect the Express.js API to the MySQL database, DotEnv package to help store sensitive environment variables.

   ## Starter code
    ![Screenshot](./sample_code_screenshot.png)